soureddy81/AIML_Automated_ePayment-Reconciliation/README.md

 # Automated End-to-End Electronic Payment Reconciliation with Analytics

-### Project Description
+**Author: [Sudharsana Soudhari]**

+#### Executive Summary

-This project automates the end-to-end electronic payment reconciliation process by integrating data from payment gateways, merchant processors, and bank statements with Oracle/Zuora systems.
-The solution ensures accurate, timely matching of all transaction types—including payments, refunds, chargebacks, and chargeback reversals—while accounting for processing fees and FX variances.
-Advanced analytics and machine learning are used for exception management and predictive insights.
+This project delivers a comprehensive automated solution for end-to-end electronic payment reconciliation, integrating data from billing systems, payment gateways, merchant processors, and bank statements.
+The solution achieves 97% accuracy in predicting reconciliation outcomes using machine learning, while providing actionable insights for process optimization.
+The Random Forest model successfully identifies reconciliation failures with perfect recall (100%), enabling proactive exception management and reducing manual effort by automating the reconciliation of 125,000+ payment transactions across multiple currencies and payment methods.

-  - **Electronic Payment Methods:**
-  - **Credit Card**
-  - **ACH (Automated Clearing House)**
-  - **PayPal**

-### Key Questions Addressed

-- How can payment transactions be automatically reconciled across billing, gateway, processor, and bank records?
-- What are the main sources of reconciliation failures and exceptions?
-- How can machine learning predict transactions likely to fail reconciliation?
-- What are the cost drivers (fees,delays,fx rate) across gateways and processors?
-- How can reconciliation performance be monitored and improved over time?

-### Goals

-- Automate daily reconciliation of electronic payments across all data sources
-- Reduce manual effort and reconciliation errors
-- Enable predictive analytics for proactive exception management
-- Deliver actionable insights for process optimization

----
+#### Rationale

+Manual payment reconciliation is a critical but time-consuming process that affects financial operations across industries.
+With the growth of electronic payments and multiple payment channels (credit cards, ACH, PayPal), organizations face increasing complexity in matching transactions across disparate systems.
+Reconciliation failures can lead to revenue leakage, compliance issues, and delayed financial close processes.
+This project addresses these challenges by automating reconciliation workflows and providing predictive analytics to prevent exceptions before they occur.

+#### Research Question

+How can machine learning and data analytics be leveraged to automate the end-to-end electronic payment reconciliation process, predict reconciliation failures, and optimize payment processing operations across multiple gateways, processors, and banking systems?

-### Data
+### Data Sources

 | Dataset                | Description                                                                 | Rows    | Columns |
 |------------------------|-----------------------------------------------------------------------------|---------|---------|